yr-moon/snap-engine/snap-esa-snappy/src/main/resources/README.md

 ////////////////////////////// To following text is outdated - MUST UPDATE SOON //////////////////////////////

 Before you can start using the SNAP API or developing SNAP operator plugins with Python you need configure SNAP for the desired Python version.

-If there is no matching binary distribution, you will have to build `jpy` on your own and then copy your binary distribution to the `${snap.home}/modules/${snap-python}/lib` directory.

-Unfortunately this has to be done manually, so be prepared to invest at least half an hour for setting up things correctly.

 Installation
 ------------

+With the new *esa_snappy* module, a manual installation of jpy is no longer necessary, as jpy wheels for all supported Python versions and platforms are included in the module.
+The jpy installation is done automatically as part of the *esa_snappy* installation and Python configuration, which in return can be done either

+* from a GUI as an optional step of the SNAP installation itself
+* from the same GUI which can be invoked from SNAP Desktop in SNAP is already installed - TODO!!
+* from the command line using a configuration script which is provided within the SNAP installation

+### Installation from GUI during the SNAP installation

+### Installation from GUI within SNAP Desktop

 The first step is to properly install `jpy` as described in the [jpy documentation](http://jpy.readthedocs.org/en/latest/install.html).
 (Be sure use `jpy` version 0.7.3 or higher.)
 After successful installation of `jpy`, make sure that you have run VISAT at least once so that all modules are unpacked.
 Afterwards, you will be able to install `snappy` as follows: